-Adding a raster layer:

-One of the transparencies you were given is a raster and is a satellite photograph or base map of southern Africa.
+Adding a raster layer: One of the transparencies you were given is a raster and is a satellite photograph or base map of southern Africa.
 While we don't need the base map to answer our question, it is nice to know how to add one.

-To add a raster layer, click on Layer -> Add Layer, and Add Raster Layer or press Ctrl + Shift + R.

-entities of the first of the

-This will bring up the Data Source Manager|Raster dialog box below.

-- a) Make sure the Raster tab is selected

-- b) Select file

-- c) Click Browse

-- d) Search for the layer you would like to add (In the case for Activity 3.2.1, this will be "Africa_basemap") and click open on your selected file.

-- e) Once your file/files are selected as the vector dataset(s) click Add.
+To add a raster layer, click on Layer -> Add Layer, and Add Raster Layer or press Ctrl + Shift + R. This will bring up the Data Source Manager|Raster dialog box below. c) Browse d) File location e a) Make sure the Raster tab is selected b) Select file c) Click Browse d) Search for the layer you would like to add (In the case for Activity 3.2.1, this will be "Africa basemap") and click open on your selected file. e) Once your file/files are selected as the vector dataset(s) click Add.
 The data you selected will now load.
-The Basemap_Africa has now been added to the Layers Panel and its features have been drawn.
+The Basemap Africa has now been added to the Layers Panel and its features have been drawn.